SystemRDL/PeakRDL-ipxact/docs/index.rst

 This package implements IP-XACT import and export functionality for the PeakRDL toolchain.
-This involves the ability to translate between a SystemRDL register model and `Accelera's IP-XACT <https://www.accellera.org/downloads/standards/ip-xact>`_ data exchange document format.
+This involves the ability to translate between a SystemRDL register model and `Accellera's IP-XACT <https://www.accellera.org/downloads/standards/ip-xact>`_ data exchange document format.